Before installing FreeNAS® you should be aware of the following known caveats and issues:

 - Disks with certain configs can get probed by GEOM and become essentially unwritable without manual intervention.
 For instance, if you use disks that previously had a gmirror on them, the system may pick that up and the disks will be unavailable until the existing gmirror is stopped and destroyed.

-- The mps driver for 6gbps LSI SAS HBAs is version 13, which requires phase 13 firmware on the controller.
-This is a hard requirement and running older firmware can cause many woes, including the failure to probe all of the attached disks, which can lead to degraded or unavailable arrays.
+- The mps driver for 6G LSI SAS HBAs is version 16, which requires phase 16 firmware on the controller.
+Running older firmware can cause many woes, including the failure to probe all of the attached disks, which can lead to degraded or unavailable arrays.